Planning Your New Year and Making God’s Word a Priority

 And what a privilege it is to spend time in God’s Word!
 There's nothing like it.
 Its depths are endless.
 You can never exhaust it.
 Day after day, year after year, it always has more to offer.
 “Let me understand the teaching of your precepts; then I will meditate on your wonders” (Psalm 119:27).

-John Piper shares some thoughts on the importance of planning and making God’s Word a priority as you start 2014:
+John Piper shares some thoughts on the importance of planning and making God’s Word a priority as you start the new year:

 Very specifically my plea to you this new year is that you take time to plan the most important things in your life. …Plan how you are going to spend time with your spouse to deepen and strengthen the relationship.
 Plan how you are going to spend time playing with and teaching the children.
 Plan how you are going to get the amount of exercise you need to stay healthy.
 Plan how you are going to get enough sleep.
 Plan how much you should eat and how you are going to limit yourself.
 Plan your vacation so that it really gives rest and spiritual renewal.